 A relative deficiency of betaine appears to be a risk factor for acute cardiovascular complications in those with metabolic impairments, but there does not appear to be a dose-dependent protective association seen with betaine when looking at persons not in betaine insufficiency

 High doses of betaine (6g or more) have been frequently used for the treatment of homocysteine since it appears that patients with high homocysteine levels (hyperhomocysteinemia) due to a genetic defect in homocysteine metabolism only respond to such a high level of intake.
-Homocysteine may work in reducing homocysteine after a single dose and time-dependently increases in potency up until day five where it then persists in magnitude for as long as supplementation is continued.
+TMG may work in reducing homocysteine after a single dose and time-dependently increases in potency up until day five where it then persists in magnitude for as long as supplementation is continued.

 Both folic acid and betaine are known to decrease fasting homocysteine concentrations, with more potency coming from the former although in response to a methionine load betaine is effective whereas folic acid is not.